Paulllux/mathgame-privacy-policy/privacy-policy.md

 ---

 2. In-App Purchases
-MathGame includes a one-time payment feature for upgrading to the unlimited version of the app.
+Numeria will include a one-time payment feature for upgrading to the unlimited version of the app.
 This payment is handled securely through the **Google Play billing system**, and we do not access or store any payment information or personal data related to these transactions.

 When making a purchase:
 - Google Play may collect payment details and associate the purchase with your Google account.